johnolafenwa/TorchFusionDocumentation/training/custom-datasets.rst

     train_metrics = [Accuracy()]
     test_metrics = [Accuracy()]

-In the above, we defined a learning rate scheduler to reduce the learning rate by a factor of 10 every 30 epochs.
-There are many learning rate schedulers in pyorch's lr_scheduler package, you can use any of them here.

 **Train the model** ::

     learner = StandardLearner(model)

     if __name__ == "__main__":
         learner.train(train_loader,train_metrics=train_metrics,optimizer=optimizer,loss_fn=loss_fn,model_dir="./custom-models",test_loader=test_loader,test_metrics=test_metrics,num_epochs=200,batch_log=False,lr_scheduler=lr_scheduler,save_logs="custom-model-logs.txt",display_metrics=True,save_metrics=True)

-Here we specified a number of additional arguements, first we specified the `lr_scheduler` we earlier created, next we specified `save_logs`, this will save all logs to the file we specified, finally, `save_metrics` and `display_metrics` will display visualization of loss and metrics and save the generated plots.
-The save plots,logs and models can all be found in the directory `custom-models` that we specified above.

 **PUTTING IT ALL TOGETHER** ::